 Is there a risk that the app will draw too many bystanders to the emergency medical scene?

 Only about a third of Sudden Cardiac Arrest victims receive bystander CPR, and public access Automated External Defibrillators (AEDs) are used less than 3% of the time when needed and available.
 The current situation is far too few bystander rescuers – not too many.
 The goal of the app is to engage additional bystanders in these lifesaving acts.
-If this situation was to truly materialize in the future it would be a major success and the footprint of the notification could be reduced.
+If this situation was to truly materialize in the future it would be a major success and the radius of the notification could be reduced.

 How do you prevent someone from using the CPR/AED notification to steal from or otherwise take advantage of a cardiac arrest victim?

 For the app to be activated someone must first call the local emergency number (such as 911) to begin a normal public safety response.
 This means that the victim is likely not alone when the CPR/AED notifications are made.
 In addition, the app is only activated for incidents occurring in public places (not at someone’s home for example) furthering the likelihood that others will be present.
-Also, since the app is only activated on devices in the immediate vicinity of the victim, a “Bad Samaritan” has little opportunity to be in the right place at the right time.
+Also, since the app is only activated on devices in the immediate vicinity of the victim, a “Bad Samaritan” would have little opportunity to be in the right place at the right time.

 How big is the notification radius for CPR/AED events?